CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/extensibility_guide.md

-# Extensibility Guide for OpenEchoSystem.GuardClauses
+# Extensibility Guide for CosmicLexicon.Foundation.GuardClauses

-One of the core design principles of the `OpenEchoSystem.GuardClauses` library is extensibility.
+One of the core design principles of the `CosmicLexicon.Foundation.GuardClauses` library is extensibility.
 You can easily create your own custom guard clauses to enforce project-specific validation rules while maintaining a consistent, fluent syntax.

 ## Creating a Custom Guard Clause